-{The phase diagrams show a rich interplay between magnetic orders and spin spiral orders.
-For instance, }for fermions with small SO coupling ($\xi <0.25 $), the ground states are anti-ferromagnetic states with zero (nonzero) magnetization for a Zeeman field $h/J_{0}<0.8$ ($h/J_{0}>0.8$).
+{The phase diagrams of an $8\times 8$ lattice in Fig. \ref{fig-phasediag} show a rich interplay between magnetic orders and spin spiral orders.
+For instance, }for fermions with small SO coupling ($\xi <0.25 $), the ground states are anti-ferromagnetic states with zero (non-zero) magnetization for a Zeeman field $h/J_{0}<0.8$ ($h/J_{0}>0.8$).
 While for large SO coupling ($\xi >1.45$), the ground states are either nonmagnetic or magnetic flux spiral phases (similar to the flux phase with a small spiral order $P$).
 For $\xi \gg 1$ the DM term is not important because $D/J\sim 1/\xi $, therefore the pure flux phase with zero spiral order can be observed.
 Similarly, the increasing SO coupling for bosonic atoms gives rise to a series of transitions from simply magnetic (ferromagnetic at small $h$) order to simply magnetic spiral order (with zero total spiral order but local spiral structure), then to magnetic spiral orders (or non-magnetic spiral orders) and finally to flux spiral orders.
-The emergence of the spiral order and flux order with increasing SOC can be clearly seen from the change of the spin structure factors in Fig. \ref{fig-ss}, which shift from $ \mathbf{k}=\left( 0,0\right) $ or $(\pi ,\pi )$ to $(\pi ,0)$ and $(0,\pi )$.
+The emergence of the spiral order and flux order with increasing SO coupling can be clearly seen from the change of the spin structure factors in Fig. \ref {fig-ss}, which shift from $\mathbf{k}=\left( 0,0\right) $ or $(\pi ,\pi )$ to $(\pi ,0)$ and $(0,\pi )$.

 The spin spiral order phase transition temperature is comparable to the magnetic phase transition temperature, $\sim J_{0}$.
-In Fig.~ \ref{fig-T} (a), we plot the spin configuration of fermions at $T=0.05J_{0}$, $\xi =1.0$ and $h=1.5$ (MS phase), which show clear spiral ordering.
+In Fig.~ \ref{fig-T} (a), we plot the spin configuration of fermions at $T=0.05J_{0}$, $\xi =1.0$ and $h=1.5$ (MS phase), which shows clear spiral ordering.
 The corresponding order parameters $P$ and $M$ are plotted in Fig.~ \ref{fig-T} (b) as a function of temperature.
-The inset show susceptibility $\chi _{p}\sim (\delta P)^{2}/T$.
-We see a phase transition at $T_{c}\sim 0.5J_{0}$, which is comparable to the magnetic critical temperature \cite{Duan} (in 2D, the Heisenberg model has a critical temperature $T_{c}=J_{0}$ in mean-field theory).
+The inset shows the susceptibility $\chi _{p}\sim (\delta P)^{2}/T$.
+We see a phase transition at $T_{c}\sim 0.5J_{0}$, which is comparable to the magnetic critical temperature \cite{Duan} (In 2D, the Heisenberg model has a critical temperature $T_{c}=J_{0}$ in mean-field theory).
 Note that spiral order can also exist in the frustrated model without SO coupling, however, the critical temperature is generally much smaller than the magnetic phase transition temperature \cite{Jing,Blake}.
-Our results therefore show that SO coupling in the absence of frustration provides an excellent platform for searching for high-$T_c$ spiral orders and multiferroics in optical lattices.
+Our results therefore show that SO coupling in the absence of frustration provides an excellent platform to search for spiral order and multiferroics-based states in optical lattices.